ukihunter/Chatty-React-Firebase-Chat-Application/README.md

 Set up environment variables:

- - Create a .env file in the root directory and add your Firebase API key:
+ - Create a .env file in the root directory and add your Firebase API key

 Start the development server: